 What are carbohydrates?

-Carbohydrates are one of the three main food groups collectively referred to as macronutrients.
+Carbohydrates or carbs for short are one of the three main food groups collectively referred to as macronutrients.

-In everyday life, we know carbs as everything from fruit, root vegetables, pizza bases, gummy bears, breads, pastas, lentils, beans, cookie dough ice-cream etc.
+In everyday life, we know carbs as everything from fruit, root vegetables, pizza bases, gummy bears, breads, pastas, lentils and beans.

 What’s the Function of Carbohydrates?

-When we eat carbs, they get broken down into things called ‘monosaccharides’ or ‘simple sugars’.
+Almost all carbs get broken down into things called ‘monosaccharides’ or ‘simple sugars.
 Simple sugars include fructose, galactose, ribose, mannose and glucose.
+The key role of monosaccharides is cellular energy production.

 It’s important to acknowledge that proteins & fats can provide the body with glucose as well.
 This is done through a process known as gluconeogenesis, basically meaning to make carbohydrate out of something that is not carbohydrate.
-Because of gluconeogenesis we can actually survive without an intake of carbohydrate, and some individuals may actually thrive on a very low carbohydrate diet and in some instances extremely low carbohydrate diets can be used as a therapeutic tool such as with epilepsy and brain tumors.
+Because of gluconeogenesis we can actually survive without any intake of carbohydrate, and some individuals may actually thrive on a very low carbohydrate diet and in some instances extremely low carbohydrate ketogenic diets can be used as a therapeutic tool such as with epilepsy, neurodegenerative diseases like Alzheimer’s, Parkinson’s etc and brain tumours.

 How do our Bodies use Carbohydrates?